 Denim mills that have committed to the production of selvedge denim understand and value the nuance and history of denim.
 With their advanced knowledge comes a desire, as well as a self-imposed responsibility to make a superior product.
 For these mills, yarn quality, dyeing techniques, quality control, design and innovation take heightened priority as compared to mills focused on commodity, high-volume production.
 The result is an undeniable increase of the overall quality of selvedge denim.

-The word selvedge comes from “self-edge”; the edge of the denim has a clean finish, it will not unravel and is actually used in the garment (as the outseam).
-You can identify a selvedge jean by looking at the inside of the outseam.
+The word selvedge comes from “self-edge.”
+The edge of the denim has a clean finish; it will not unravel and is actually used as the outseam of the garment.
+A pair of jeans made from selvedge denim can easily be identified simply by looking at the inside of the outseam.

-Notice in the photograph above, the white edge with blue thread, this is the “self-edge” of the denim.
-A non-selvage jean will have a merrow stitch on these edges to keep the denim from unraveling.
-There is no quality difference between a self-edge or cover stitched edge – only a visual difference.
+As the above photograph reveals, the selvedge denim has the white edge with blue thread.
+This is the “self-edge” of the denim.
+A non-selvedge jean will need a merrow stitch on this edge to keep the denim from unraveling.

-8: Is selvedge denim and raw denim the same thing?
-No. Some customers come to us believing that selvedge jeans are raw jeans.
+Selvedge denim is not to be confused with raw denim.
 Raw denim is stiff, unwashed denim.
-All denim, selvedge or non-selvedge, is made raw.
-Once it is washed, the denim is no longer raw.
+All denim, selvedge or non-selvedge, is raw when it comes out of the loom.
+Once it is washed, it is no longer raw.